-Planned Actual Budgeted Estimated Actual Actions/Services Actions/Services Expenditures Expenditures All schools will provide opportunities to personalize learning for students based on strengths and needs, personal passions, and academic interests.
-A. CUSD will provide a system of ongoing feedback to and for all CUSD students on their strengths and needs to support students' advocacy for their own learning which will include: a. time for goal setting and reflection with teachers b. documentation of interests, strengths, and needs in electronic portfolio c.
-"Voice and choice" via projects, assessments, and assignments.
-B. The CUSD Personalized Learning Committee will develop criteria for Personalized Education Plans for all levels/grades, conferencing best practices, as well as investigation of warehousing PEPs via electronic portfolios.
+Continue as in previous year with a special emphasis on the following: A. CUSD will provide a system of ongoing feedback to and for all CUSD students on their strengths and needs to support students' advocacy for their own learning which will include:

+- a. time for goal setting and reflection with teachersb. documentation of interests, strengths, and needs in electronic portfolio - c.
+"Voice and choice" via projects, assessments, and assignments B. The CUSD Personalized Learning Committee will develop criteria for Personalized Education Plans for all levels/grades, collaborate on best practices, as well as investigation of warehousing PEPs via electronic portfolios.

 All schools in CUSD are continuing to provide opportunities to personalize learning for students.

-A. Individual school sites are utilizing conferences, counselors and designated periods to provide individual feedback to students related to their strengths and needs. a.
-Structured time to facilitate conversations with each individual student continues to be an area for growth. b.
+A. Individual school sites are utilizing conferences, counselors and designated periods to provide individual feedback to students related to their strengths and needs.

+- a.
+Structured time to facilitate conversations with each individual student continues to be an area of growth. - b.
 The current PEP document used for the DoDEA M3 grant, the My Learning Plan (MLP) at the middle school, 504 plans, IEPs, Naviance, e-Portfolio and Thrively are currently serving as the various resources for documenting individual student PEPs.
-Our next step is to stremaline these documents and expand the utilization of the e-Portfolio district wide. c.
-Teachers for grades TK-12 are incorporating more "voice and choice" on a daily basis.
-B. Refer to A.b. above.
-Included in Goal #1, Action #1 Included in Goal #1, Action #1
+Our next step continue to be focused on streamlining these documents and and expand the utilization of the e-Portfolio district wide. - c.
+Teachers for grades TK-12 are incorporating more "voice and choice" on a daily basis. - B. Refer to A.b. above.